Vyral/base-template/_posts/2019-03-04-closing-day-is-almost-hereheres-how-to-be-ready.md

 {% include pullquote.html %}

 You’ll also need time to do a final walk-through, which happens usually within 24 hours before closing.
-This is the time for you to go through the house to check for any damages that have been made since you last walked through.
+This is the time for you to go through the house to check for any damage that might have occurred since your last visit.

 Lastly, **you’ll need to bring certain documents with you to the closing session**, including your driver’s license and anything else that pertains to your home.